d2l-ai/d2l-zh/chapter_computer-vision/fcn.md

 ## 参考文献

 [1] Long, J., Shelhamer, E., & Darrell, T. (2015).
 Fully convolutional networks for semantic segmentation.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3431-3440).

+[2] Dumoulin, V., & Visin, F. (2016).
+A guide to convolution arithmetic for deep learning. arXiv preprint arXiv:1603.07285.